List of The Mandalorian characters: Greef Karga

 Greef Karga is a leader of the Bounty Hunters' Guild, who serves as both an ally and adversary to the Mandalorian at different points in the show's first season.
 Operating out of the planet Nevarro, Greef gives assignments to bounty hunters and ensures everyone follows the guild's code.
 Greef provides the assignment that leads the Mandalorian to meet the Child.
 When the Mandalorian refuses to turn the Child over to the Imperials, Greef leads a group of bounty hunters in an unsuccessful attempt to take the Child from him.
 Greef later devises a plan to kill the Mandalorian and return the Child to the Imperials, but when the Child saves his life, Greef has a change of heart and helps protect him from the Empire while becoming a better man.

 In season 2 and onwards, he becomes the Magistrate of Navarro.

+In season 3 after the pirate siege on Nevarro and Gorian Shard's death, Karga makes peace with Vizla and his clan as he did with Djarin.

 Greef Karga is portrayed by Carl Weathers, whom Jon Favreau knew through the Directors Guild of America.
 Weathers accepted the part under the condition that he could direct future episodes of The Mandalorian in the second season.
 Greef was originally to appear only in a handful of episodes, but Favreau and the writers liked the character so much that the part was expanded.
 Weathers performs his own stunts in the role.
 The character has received generally positive feedback from fans and reviewers.

 The Client

 The Client is a mysterious and unnamed agent of the Imperial remnant.
 He hires the Mandalorian, as well as several other bounty hunters, to recover the Child on behalf of his superior, Moff Gideon.
 The Client does not reveal why he wants the Child, but he orders his colleague, Dr. Pershing, to "extract the necessary material" from him.
 The Mandalorian delivers the Child to the Client, but later rescues him back.
-The Client conspires to recapture the Mandalorian and the Child, but after the Mandalorian returns to him, the Client is shot and killed by stormtroopers under Gideon's orders.
+The Client conspires to recapture the Mandalorian and the Child, but after the Mandalorian returns to him, the Client is shot and killed by death troopers under Gideon's orders.

 The Client is portrayed by German film director Werner Herzog, who was recruited for the part by Jon Favreau.
 Herzog accepted the role in part to help finance his film Family Romance, LLC (2019).
 Herzog was not familiar with Favreau's previous work, nor had he ever seen a Star Wars film, but he was impressed with the screenplays and filmmaking style of The Mandalorian.
 Herzog strongly urged the show's filmmakers to use puppetry for the Child character and not computer-generated imagery, calling them "cowards" for considering using CGI in its place.
 The Client character and Herzog's performance have received generally positive reviews from critics.